gianlucam76/k8s-cleaner/docs/getting_started/install/install.md

 3. **Lua Script Viewer**: Browse and search your custom Lua logic with syntax highlighting and a copy-to-clipboard feature.
 4. **Report Browser**: Filterable scan reports with status bar charts to track resource improvements over time.
 5. **[Rollback](../features/rollback/rollback.md)**: Revert the most recent `Delete` or `Transform` execution for a Cleaner with one click, when it has `rollback` configured.
+6. **Library**: Browse a curated set of ready-made Cleaner recipes, grouped by resource type, preview their selectors and Lua before using them, then set a name/schedule/action/notifications and post them straight to the cluster.
-6. **Flexible Access**: Supports dark/light modes, responsive mobile layouts, and an optional Read-Only mode for production environments.
+7. **Flexible Access**: Supports dark/light modes, responsive mobile layouts, and an optional Read-Only mode for production environments.

 **⚠️ Important: Data Requirements**